|

 Bear in mind that taxis are very cheap and

-You have to count at least the double that you
+expensive.
+You have to count at least the

-know that the police are very fussy about seat
+you should know that the police are very

 Hotels/Restaurants